jooshelpy/MIA_Tasks/README.md

 ## Task 5 Description

-This is mark down file that contains some Linux commands i tried in on my virtual machine.
+This is mark down file that contains some Linux commands i tried in my virtual machine.